Paris: Stumbling into serenity: The secret garden of Saint-Serge

-Entering through an unassuming gate, and going down a narrow, semi-private alley, I was transported from the frenetic present into a hidden, quiet garden that turned out to be the garden of the Saint-Serge de Radonège Russian Orthodox Church.
+I went through an unassuming gate and walked down a narrow, semi-private alley.
+Just like that, I was out of the noisy present and inside a hidden, completely quiet garden.
+It turned out to belong to the Saint-Serge de Radonège Russian Orthodox Church.

 Photo: SortirAParis